A lot of students ask us – “what is a good GRE score?” Here is our perspective on the GRE score and what you should aim for.

 That being said, it’s still pretty safe to say that, generally speaking, schools/programs consider lots of other things besides your GRE scores when making admissions decisions.
 Professional experience, recommendation letters, academic record, co-curricular activities, community involvement, leadership achievements, publications, portfolios, personal interviews: these are all ways in which you can put your best qualities and qualifications on display to help you impress those making the admission decision that you are a candidate worth pursuing.
 It really all comes down to your own unique set of circumstances.
 To find out what is a good GRE score, first determine the minimum GRE requirements of the schools you’re interested in.
 Search and you will find: you may even find that your target school/program doesn’t require a GRE score, or even if it does, does not specify a minimum GRE score to be considered for admission.
 Keep in mind, however, that even if you don’t have to achieve a minimum score, that doesn’t mean you shouldn’t set a target score and strive hard to reach it.

 To help determine your target score when no minimum score is given, check to see if the school provides information on average GRE scores of successful applicants, as well as other information that paints a profile of the qualifications/backgrounds of successful applicants.
 That information will help you to determine your target “Good GRE Score,” and also help you to determine what you need to do to make your overall application as solid and well-rounded as possible--something that will stand out from the crowd.
-Of course, the higher your GRE score is, the better it will make the rest of your application look, so set goals and pay attention to details when prepping for GRE and when preparing your other application components.
+Of course, the higher your GRE score is, the better it will make the rest of your application look, so set goals and pay attention to details when starting your GRE prep and when preparing your other application components.
 Don’t hesitate to ask advice or tips from friends or acquaintances who have already gone through the grad school application process themselves, or from current or former teachers and/or advisors.